 Return pan used to cook steaks to medium-high heat and add 2 tsp. olive oil.
 Add remaining garlic to hot pan and cook until fragrant, 30 seconds.

 Add green beans and ¼ cup water.
-Stir often until beans are bright green and water has mostly evaporated, 6-8 minutes.
+Cover and stir occasionally until beans are bright green and water has mostly evaporated, 6-8 minutes.
+If green beans need more time, add 2 Tbsp. water and stir occasionally, 1-3 minutes

 Season with ½ tsp. salt and a pinch of pepper.

-Plate dish as pictured on front of card, garnishing with remaining green onions.
+Plate dish as pictured on front of card, topping steaks with blue cheese butter and garnishing with remaining green onions.
 Bon appétit!